kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ## Troubeshooting

-* Check the Aggregator container logs for query failures or SQL table failures.
+To help diagnose problems with Aggregator, check the Aggregator container logs for query failures or SQL table failures.
+If you have additional questions, contact Kubecost support at [support@kubecost.com](mailto:support@kubecost.com).